fralalonde/grunner/README.md

 - Cancel a batch
 - Retrieve a batch's results

-Batches can be in five states
+Batches can be in one of five states:
 - Pending
 - Executing
 - Completed